ModaOperandi/tokens/README.md

 [Increment the versions](https://semver.org/) in [package.json](package.json) and [lib/moda-themes/version.rb](lib/moda-themes/version.rb).

+Run `yarn build` to rebuild the exported data.

 Run `rake release` to release the Ruby gem.

 Run `yarn publish` to publish the NPM package.